 -The college grammar books have been specifically designed for each level offered and are provided free of charge to everyone for a practical and personalised experience.
 Learning and revising grammar is guaranteed on a daily basis through written and oral exercises.

--Each day one lesson will involve carefully selected texts concerning; social issues, civilisation and history.
-Each topic covered is accompanied by teacher initiated questions as the basis of discussions and debate in class.
+-Each day one lesson will involve carefully selected texts concerning; social issues, civilisation, and history.
+Each topic covered is accompanied by teacher-initiated questions as the basis of discussions and debates in class.

--Carefully designed educational supports enliven the oral classes, (tailored and adapted to meet different language level needs of each class) dependant on the students current experience, to facilitate expression and oral comprehension, whilst strengthening written language skills.
+-Carefully designed educational supports enliven the oral classes, (tailored and adapted to meet different language level needs of each class) depending on the student's current experience, to facilitate expression and oral comprehension, whilst strengthening written language skills.

--A professionally designed range of audio-visual data, exploring everyday life situations: at the market, in a restaurant, in the family etc. to ensure authentic language skills needed for day to day life are covered.
+-A professionally designed range of audio-visual data, exploring everyday life situations: at the market, in a restaurant, in the family, etc. This ensures authentic language skills needed for day-to-day life are covered.

-French and activities includes: French lessons - One sporting activity - one cultural activite - one French workshop activity -one excursion (Bayonne, Saint Jean de Luz, San Sebastian (Spain) per week.
+French and activities include French lessons - one sporting activity - one cultural activity - one French workshop activity - one excursion (Bayonne, Saint Jean de Luz, San Sebastian (Spain) per week.

-aside from a Surf lesson these may include beach ball, Pelote Basque, basket ball, body-boarding, hiking, swimming in a sea water swimming pool etc. You will also get opportunities to spend time at the beach.
-Cultural activities; an organised visit to a local rugby match, to the chocolate museum, to the cinema or going bowling together as a group.
+Aside from surf lessons, these may include beach ball, Pelote Basque, basketball, body-boarding, hiking, swimming in the ocean or swimming pool etc. You will also get opportunities to spend time at the beach.
+Cultural activities; an organised visit to a local rugby match, to the chocolate museum, to the cinema, or going bowling together as a group.

-Biarritz-Anglet-Bayonne (BAB) is situated on the Atlantic Coast, in the south west of France in the Basque Country.
+Biarritz-Anglet-Bayonne (BAB) is situated on the Atlantic Coast, in the southwest of France in the Basque Country.
 The area is a very attractive holiday destination because of its diversity and its nightlife!
-Inland, Bayonne offers a beautiful riverside setting, medieval old town, famous gothic cathedral and great shopping.
-Biarritz, just south of Anglet, is a surfers paradise and offers a wide range of daytime holiday activity possibilities and good nightlife, while Anglet is also a surfers’ paradise and for its famous beaches.
+Inland, Bayonne offers a beautiful riverside setting, a medieval old town, a famous gothic cathedral, and great shopping.
+Biarritz, just south of Anglet, is a surfer's paradise and offers a wide range of daytime holiday activity possibilities and good nightlife, while Anglet is also a surfers’ paradise for its famous beaches.

-For those less actively inclined the region offers superb sight-seeing opportunities and in order to provide students with the maximum benefit from their time, BMA organises a range of guided tours and trips.
+For those less actively inclined the region offers superb sightseeing opportunities.
+BMA organises a range of guided tours and trips.
 Students will be informed of the activities on offer for each week and may sign up for them in advance.
-Depending on the programme you book
+Depending on the program you have booked.

-French and Surfing includes: French lessons - four surf sessions (1 session is 1h30) -If is possible, one excursion (Bayonne, Saint Jean de Luz, San Sebastian (Spain) per week.
+French and surfing includes French lessons and four surf sessions (1 session is 1 hour and 30 minutes) -If possible, one excursion (Bayonne, Saint Jean de Luz, San Sebastian (Spain) per week.

-Learn to surf for FOUR afternoons a week with the local Surf Club (exact timetable dictated by the tides) plus join if is possible college excursion.
-A very popular course choice – so early reservation is essential.Surf lessons take place at the Grande Plage.
-The beaches used offer a variety of high quality beach breakers and also waves more suitable to beginners.
-All Surf Instructors hold a diploma from the “Federation de Surf” to prove competence to teach Surfing.
+Learn to surf for four afternoons a week with the local Surf Club (the exact timetable dictated by the tides).
+A very popular course choice – so early reservation is essential.Surf lessons take place at la côte des Basque.
+This beach is ideal for beginners.
+All surf Instructors hold a diploma from the “Federation de Surf” to prove competence to teach Surfing.
 The course is offered through LA VAGUE BASQUE – Ecole de Surf.

 LA VAGUE BASQUE – Ecole de Surf -Boulevard du Prince de Galles 64200 Biarritz +33 (0)662 761 732

-The Activities programme cannot be offered in the same week as a Surf course, but students are welcome to book one of each option, on a two week+ course.
+The Activities program cannot be offered in the same week as a Surf course, but students are welcome to book one of each option, on a two-week+ course.